GriffinSar/Caladonia-Crochet-P1/README.md

 - __The Footer__

   - The footer section includes links to the relevant social media sites for the site owner.
-  - The footer is valuable to the user as it encourages them to keep connected via social media
+  - The footer is valuable to the user as it encourages them to keep connected via social media.

 ![Footer](assets/images/read.me/footer.png)

 - __Main page images__

   -  The main page contains a pictures of some crochet, it is designed to catch the users eye and give them an example of what they could create by taking a class.
+  - It should grab the users attention and give them a positive emotional response which will encourage them to stay on the site and explore it further.

 - __About Section__

-  - The About me section will allow the user to get familiar with the crochet teacher and to learn about their experience.
-This should create a sense of trust between the user and the teacher which will encourage the user to sign up for classes.
+  - The About me section will allow the user to get familiar with the crochet teacher and to learn about their experience as an artist and teacher.
+  - This section should create a sense of trust between the user and the teacher which will encourage them to sign up for the classes.
   - The About the Class section will describe how the classes are run, what to expect and to answer any common questions users may have.
-  - This section is designed to build interest for the classes and also a sense of trust and familiarity with the teacher so the user will be more inclined to reach out to join up.
+  - This section is designed to create a positive emotional response.
+It should put the user at ease and give them the confidence that they would enjoy their interaction in the class if they sign up.

 - __Classes Page__

   - This section will allow the user to see exactly when the classes happen, where they will be located and how long the class is
   - This section will be updated as these times change and more classes are added to keep the user up to date.
+  -This image on this page ties in with the aesthetics of the website, giving the user another example of the work of the crochet teacher.

 ![Classes](assets/images/read.me/classes.png)

--This image ties in with the aesthetics of the website, giving the user another example of the work of the crochet teacher.

 - __Gallery__

   - The gallery provides users with images of the crochet teachers work to advertise her skills
-  - This section is valuable to the user as they will be able to see the types of work created in the class and they will be able to then decide if this is a style they are interested in.
+  - This section is valuable to the user as they will be able to see the types of work created in the class and
+  - the user will be able to then decide if this is a style they are interested in.
   - This section also has links to the patterns when the images are clicked on.
   - This is valuable for the user as even if they dont sign up to the class they can still find the links to purchase the patterns from the teacher.
-This is valuable for the teacher too as even if they do not sign up for the class this can still generate revenue.
+  - This is valuable for the teacher as even if they do not sign up for the class this can still generate revenue.

 ![Gallery](assets/images/read.me/gallery.png)